d-tidwell/aipr/README.md

 # AiPR
 Automated completion model generated pull request commit summary.

-### Limitations - Banned Words
+### Limitations - Banned Words - Java Version - Shell Version
-Because of the current commit read in method do not put the word 'commit', 'diff' or '@@' anywhere in the code or comments.
+Because of the current commit read in method **_do not put the word 'commit', 'diff' or '@@' anywhere in the code or comments_**.
 Including these words will break the method of pulling the code changes.

 Work small and commit often for best results.
 Limit your commits that you need for each pr.

-This repository has been tested on Windows 11 with WSL2 Ubuntu 20.04 focal The project was compiled in Java-19 Amazon Corretto v19.0.2
+**This repository has been tested on Windows 11 with WSL2 Ubuntu 20.04 focal The project was compiled in Java-19 Amazon Corretto v19.0.2**

+If you see **retrofit2 illegal reflective access errors** you are not using a compatible Java version.
+Use Java-19 Amazon Corretto v19.0.2.

 ### How to setup the functionality
 The shell script must be first sourced to the terminal instance or added to the .bashrc file for your profile.